Monash-FIT3170/2025W1-QualAI/README.md

 The tool streamlines the research workflow by automating transcriptions, facilitating in-depth analysis and enabling the extraction of insights from interview data.
 It does this using speech-to-text transcription, semantic analysis, and live text editing.

 This project is open-source.
-It was initally developed as a part of Monash FIT3170 - "Software Engineering Practice".
+It was initially developed as a part of Monash FIT3170 - "Software Engineering Practice".

 ## 2. Features